 Unlike low calorie and low fat beans, many types of red meat contain a large amount of saturated fat.
 Saturated fat raises cholesterol levels in the blood.
 Excessive bad cholesterol is one of the most significant risk factors for heart disease.

 Many people assume that it is necessary to eat a diet with large amounts of meat in order to get sufficient protein.
 However, ¼ cup of most beans contains the same amount of protein as an ounce of red meat.
 Some beans, such as soybeans, contain an even larger amount of protein than that slab of steak you were considering for dinner.
 Vegetarians, vegans, or just people who prefer to eat a minimum of red meat, will have no problem eating a healthy amount of protein if they include beans in their diet.

 Best Foods for Antioxidants

-Beans are a tremendous source of antioxidants, and antioxidants can give an incredible boost to your health by battling free radicals.
+Beans are a tremendous source of antioxidants.
+Antioxidants can give an incredible boost to your health by battling free radicals.
 Free radicals are chemicals that damage cells and genetic material by robbing them of electrons and causing them to become unstable.
 This weakens cells’ defenses against foreign invasion, and can result in more harmful mutations that might lead to cancer.

 Antioxidants provide electrons to free radicals, and may help destabilized cells to heal themselves.
 Like amino acids, our bodies produce some antioxidants naturally, but rely on the food we eat to provide more.
-Each type of antioxidant has a different chemical composition, so it is necessary to eat a variety of antioxidant-rich foods in order to get the most benefit from their properties.
+Each type of antioxidant has a different chemical composition.
+Therefore, it is necessary to eat a variety of antioxidant-rich foods in order to get the most benefit from their properties.

 Other Health Benefits of Beans